djhshih/guidelines-genai-usage/README.md

 generate text or images that are plausible but not necessiarily accurate.
 Therefore, the use of GenAI in scientific work must be done with forethought and care.

-At best, creating AI slop reflects poorly on the user's professionalism and quality of work; at worst, it leads to scientific misconduct.
+At best, creating AI slop reflects poorly on the user's professionalism and quality of work; at worst, it leads to misconduct.

 ## Misconducts